Donald Trump in popular culture: Wikipedia

-Trump has an article on the online encyclopedia Wikipedia.
-Editors of Wikipedia often have contentious discussions on what should be included in the article, and there are accusations of political bias among editors.
+Trump's article on Wikipedia, created on January 9, 2004, has often been met with contentious discussions from editors on what should be included in the article, and there are accusations of political bias among the community.
 The article has extended confirmed protection, meaning only certain editors (editors with at least 30 days of activity and 500 edits) can edit the article.
-The website "Loser.com" used to redirect to Trump's Wikipedia article.
+In 2016, the website "Loser.com" redirected to Trump's Wikipedia article.

 Music

 Since the 1980s, Donald Trump's wealth and lifestyle have been a fixture of hip hop lyrics, his name being quoted by more than 50 artists.

 In 2011, rapper Mac Miller released his "Donald Trump" song about rising to Trump-level riches, which became a Billboard hit.
 The billionaire subsequently requested royalties for using his name, starting a feud with Miller.

 In 2016, rapper YG released a single titled "FDT" (Fuck Donald Trump), referring to Trump in a disparaging manner.
 In November 2019, Trump visited Madison Square Garden where people yelled the lyrics of the song at him.

-Florida radio station WHEL has been branded as “Trump Country” with a Donald Trump impersonator as imaging voice in 2020 and since 2025.